Twists of superconformal algebras: Introduction

 Our analysis also allows for a situation that lies in between these two extremes, where we extract a field theory on $\RR^k \times \CC^\ell$ whose observables are topological along the $k$ real directions and holomorphic along the $\ell$ complex directions.

-\begin{rmk} The Lie group $\mr{SConf}(p,q|\mc N)_0$ actssimultaneously on the space of nilpotent supercharges $\mc Q$ by the adjoint action and on the spacetime $C(\RR^{p,q})$ by conformal transformations.
+\begin{rmk} The Lie group $\mr{SConf}(p,q|\mc N)_0$ acts simultaneously on the space of nilpotent supercharges $\mc Q$ by the adjoint action and on the spacetime $C(\RR^{p,q})$ by conformal transformations.
 The resulting twisted theories are equivalent.
 We observe, however, that if we study the algebra of operators after restricting to an affine subspace, the conformal transformations will move this subspace around.
 Thus for instance, the intersection with a choice of subspace $\RR^{p,q} \sub C(\RR^{p,q})$ may look quite different for different points in the same orbit. \end{rmk}

 In the main body of this paper, we investigate the following questions. \begin{enumerate} \item For a given superconformal group $\mr{SConf}(p,q|\mc N)$, what is the locus $\mc{N}\mathrm{ilp}$ of square-zero odd elements (i.e., twists) of the complexified Lie algebra?
 What are the orbits for the adjoint action of the even part of the superconformal group? \item For each orbit, what do the Lie groups and Lie algebras $\mf z_{\mc Q}^\CC, Z_{\mc Q}, \mf b_{\mc Q}^\CC, B_{\mc Q}$ look like? \item Can we locate subspaces whose isometry groups are $\mc Q$-closed?
 If so we can obtain nice isometry-invariant algebras of observables on $\RR^k$ from the $\mc Q$-twisted theory. \item What does the subalgebra of exact isometries of such a subspace look like --- both real and complexified --- and can we find potentials for these subalgebras?
 If so the algebra of twisted observables will have nice invariance properties that we can analyze. \end{enumerate} Notice that all of these questions are totally independent from the specific choice of superconformal theory, and can be applied to draw conclusions in a completely uniform way.
-As a specific case study, we revisit the results of Beem et al in Section~\ref{Beemetal}.
+As a specific case study, we revisit the results of Beem {\it et al} in Section~\ref{Beemetal} and relate the approach of Saberi and Williams to ours in Section~\ref{sec: Saberi Williams}.